+Serial entrepreneur, currently Chief Growth Officer at Lingoda, #1 trusted online language school.
+Expert in digital marketing (performance and content), consumer understanding, and brand management.
 Marketing Executive in Luxury & Premium beauty products, fashion and food industry.
-Expert in consumer understanding, brand management, advertising campaigns and operational marketing.
 Managed 20+ brands (incl.
 Dolce & Gabbana, Gucci and Hugo Boss perfumes), in 50+ different countries.
-Serial entrepreneur, currently leading a luxury food brand.
 Teaching Marketing and Entrepreneurship to Masters and MBA students. ____________________________________ Being successful follows an easy formula: Select a VERY specific group of consumers with an unfulfilled important, and ideally urgent, need.
 Make sure you can fulfill this group's need differently from the competition and be able to communicate your offer in a clear and effective way.
 If we work together, I will ensure your consumers will have a unique profile.
 I will help you sharpen your offer so it will be irresistible to them.
 And I will advise you so you communicate your message in a way that will maximize your ROI, especially if the marketing team is small.

 Nothing, not even video conferencing will replace face to face exchanges.
 Make sure you connect regularly face to face to keep the relationship tight and to make sure you are in control or at least aware of what is really happening when you are not present.

 From somebody who lost 100k by spending before having clients, my advice to you is: invest the least possible moneywise, try to sell, finetune your offering, try to sell, reloop ;)